Backlang-Org/learn/content/the-basics/variables.md

 let pi = 3.1451d;
 ```

-A list of all basic primitive datatypes can you find [here](/#/learn/primitive-datatypes).
+A list of all basic primitive datatypes can be found [here](/#/learn/primitive-datatypes).

 ## Assignments